How much money will you need to retire? If you’re like the majority of Americans, you don’t know the answer.

 How to save in your 30s

-Your goal: By 35, have two times your salary saved in your retirement accounts, on the way to three times that figure by 40.
+Try to set this goal: By age 35, have two times your salary saved in your retirement accounts, on the way to three times that figure by age 40.

 Ramp up your emergency fund